LewisJEllis/mkdocs/CONTRIBUTING.md

 # Contributing to RustBuilding.com

-Q: Why isn't this a wiki that I can just click edit on?
-A: Curation and quality control.
-There are plenty of Rust wikis; this is meant to be something different.
+You might wonder why this isn't just a wiki where you can simply click edit on a page.
+The answer is curation and quality control; there are a number of Rust wikis, but this is meant to be something different.
+I'd rather *not* add content to this site than add poor-quality content.

-All contributions are appreciated, no matter how big or small.
+That said, all contributions are much appreciated, no matter how big or small.
 I'm happy to just take suggestions on what to add, but there are ways to make bigger contributions too, if you're so inclined.

 ## How to contribute